Crafting-Computer/sim-lang/README.md

 in
 or first second
 ```
 `let` expression allows us to give descriptive names to subexpressions.
-It is esepcially useful when the expression is becoming to cluttered or we wish to reuse certain expressions multiple times.
+It is especially useful when the expression is becoming to cluttered or we wish to reuse certain expressions multiple times.
 As you will see later, `let` expression also reduce repeated code, boost performance, and reduce the complexity and cost of circuits.

 Combining the header and the body, we got:
 ```elm